reactive/data-client/docs/graphql/api/GQLEndpoint.md

 Declarative definition of how to [process responses](./schema)

 - [where](./schema) to expect [Entities](./Entity.md)
-- Classes to deserialize fields
+- Functions to deserialize fields

 Not providing this option means no entities will be extracted.